onurozeroglu/Big_Data/README.md

-# large data will be updated soon
+# Simple ML and data visualization with big data using pyspark and pandas